Breguet Aviation

-The Société anonyme des ateliers d'aviation Louis Breguet (/fr/), also known as Breguet Aviation (/fr/), was a French aircraft manufacturer.
+The Société anonyme des ateliers d'aviation Louis Breguet (/brɛˈɡeɪ/, /fr/), also known as Breguet Aviation (/fr/), was a French aircraft manufacturer.

 The company was set up in 1911 by the aviation pioneer Louis Charles Breguet.
-Breguet Aviation was extremely active during the First World War, producing numerous military aircraft, such as the pioneering metal Breguet 14 day-bomber, for the Allies.
+Breguet Aviation was active during the First World War, producing numerous military aircraft, such as the pioneering metal Breguet 14 day-bomber, for the Allies.
 During the interwar period, the firm's aircraft set several records for non-stop crossings of the Atlantic Ocean, as well as with the unconventional Breguet-Dorand Gyroplane Laboratoire.
 It was active during the Second World War, surviving the conflict and largely focusing on commercial transport aircraft during the postwar years.
 Its most notable military programmes during the Cold War include the Breguet 1150 Atlantic and - with British Aircraft Corporation - the SEPECAT Jaguar.
 During 1971, Breguet Aviation merged with Dassault to form Avions Marcel Dassault-Breguet Aviation, which was subsequently rebranded as Dassault Aviation.